CAT & DOG IMAGING IN PATTERSONVILLE, NY

-The field of cat and dog x-ray and diagnostic imaging has advanced so significantly over the last few years, it may seem as though pets are getting more diseases as they age.
+The field of cat and dog imaging and diagnostics has advanced so significantly over the last few years, it may seem as though pets are getting more diseases as they age.
 Truth is, we are just better at detecting them, many of which can successfully be treated or managed.
 The equipment used today in a highly specialized veterinary center like ours is typically the same machinery used in human hospitals.
 Ours just comes with lots of treats, hugs and love.

 Veterinary Specialties Referral Center’s state-of-the-art imaging technologies and services include: